This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 Why do I need to take my BP?

 You may need to take your BP at home if have hypertension (high BP) or hypotension (low BP).
 High BP increases your risk for stroke, heart attack, or kidney disease.
 Low BP may cause you to feel dizzy or like you are going to pass out.
 This usually happens when you stand up quickly.
 You may need to take medicine to keep your BP at a normal level.
-Your caregiver can use the BP readings you take at home to make sure that your BP medicines are working.
-Ask your caregiver what your BP should be.
+Your healthcare provider can use the BP readings you take at home to make sure that your BP medicines are working.
+Ask your healthcare provider what your BP should be.

 How do I take my BP?